allenai/mslr-shared-task/README.md

 ## Evaluation

-Each submission to this shared task will be judged against gold review summaries on ROUGE score and by the evidence-inference-based divergence metric defined in the [MS^2 paper](https://arxiv.org/pdf/2104.06486.pdf).
+Each submission to this shared task will be judged against gold review summaries on [ROUGE score](https://aclanthology.org/W04-1013/), [BERTscore](https://arxiv.org/pdf/1904.09675.pdf), and by the evidence-inference-based divergence metric defined in the [MS^2 paper](https://arxiv.org/pdf/2104.06486.pdf).
 The evaluation script is available at `evaluator/evaluator.py`.

 The format of the predictions is expected to be a CSV file with the following columns:
 * index: row number (ignored)